rakshithbhuded/synalogik-wordcount/README.md

 #### Note:

-* Unit & Integration tests - 90% Code Coverage
 * Swagger end-point can be used to interact with the Application
 * Code has been deployed in Microsoft Azure web-apps (Instance size is small)
 * ASCII value of the characters in the input file is not validated.
 The application is modeled to work with all special characters.
+* Unit & Integration tests has been added.